coqui-ai/TTS/README.md

 - Phoneme based training is enabled for easier learning and robust pronunciation.
 It also makes easier to adapt TTS to the most languages without worrying about language specific characters.
 - Configurable attention windowing at inference-time for robust alignment.
 It enforces network to only consider a certain window of encoder steps per iteration.
 - Detailed Tensorboard stats for activation, weight and gradient values per layer.
 It is useful to detect defects and compare networks.
+- Constant history window.
+Instead of using only the last frame of predictions, define a constant history queue.
+It enables training with gradually decreasing prediction frame (r=5 --> r=1) by only changing the last layer.
+For instance, you can train the model with r=5 and then fine-tune it with r=1 without any performance loss.
+It also solves well-known PreNet problem [#50](https://github.com/mozilla/TTS/issues/50).
+- Initialization of hidden decoder states with Embedding layers instead of zero initialization.

 One common question is to ask why we don't use Tacotron2 architecture.
 According to our ablation experiments, nothing, except Location Sensitive Attention, improves the performance, given the increase in the model size.